 With a lifelong interest in the physical manifestations of intelligence, Michael Levin bridges two worlds: biology and computer science.
 Seeking to understand how cells build and repair complex bodies, he earned his PhD in genetics for illuminating the bioelectrical language that all cells -- not just neurons -- use to coordinate their activities.

 In 2016, Levin focused on cracking the morphogenetic code: controlling biological shape by manipulating the bioelectrical software that runs on genome-specified cellular hardware.
 His group works to understand computation in cells and tissues.
+In 2021, Levin and his collaborators published "A cellular platform for the development of synthetic living machines," which details the generation of xenobots -- the first-ever biological robots -- and the various practical applications of writable molecular memory.

 Martin and Facundo Lombard are world-renowned actors, dancers and directors born in Buenos Aires, Argentina.
 They gained international recognition for playing the Santiago Twins in Step Up movie franchise.
 They started dancing at the age of seven, inspired by Michael Jackson.
 They made their debut at the age of 13 on Argentina's most popular TV show "Rhythm Of The Night."
 Their passions have led to dedicated time to study acting and filmmaking as well as classical music.